RancidDax/namazu.tools/uwu.md

 ## Phase 1: Garuda

-The phase starts with the MT pulling boss to mid and facing boss north.
+1. The phase starts with the MT pulling boss to mid and facing boss north.
 DPS should be behind boss and OT and Healers stay east with the OT between Healers and the boss.

-MT to dodge the Cleave attack (**Slipstream**)
+1. MT to dodge the Cleave attack (**Slipstream**)

-One Healer will get Mistral Song, the boss will send a ranged attacked to Healers and OT will soak the hit with Healers (first hit takes more damage)
+1. One Healer will get Mistral Song, the boss will send a ranged attacked to Healers and OT will soak the hit with Healers (first hit takes more damage)

-Party should ALL move WEST to avoid the tornado spawning under Healers.
+1. Party should ALL move WEST to avoid the tornado spawning under Healers.

-### Plumes

 1. Plumes will spawn around the arena.

     {: .warning }